-Hepatitis A Total (IgM - IgG) Blood Test
+Hepatitis A Total Antibody Test

 Description:

-Hepatitis A Total (IgM - IgG) Blood Test
+Hepatitis A Blood Test (Labcorp)

-This test can be used to look for both recent and past exposure to Hepatitis A. It can also be used to verify immunity to Hep A. Hepatitis A is a liver infection which is typically spread through exposure to contaminated fecal matter.
+This test can be used to look for both recent and past exposure to Hepatitis A. It can also be used to verify immunity to Hep A. Hepatitis A is a liver infection that is typically spread through exposure to contaminated fecal matter.
 Some of the common ways Hep A is spread include

 - Through contaminated drinking water